 When do I get the keys?

-Keys will be released to the buyer when ownership of the property has passed over on completion.
+Keys will be released to the buyer when ownership of the property has passed over on completion, usually via the agents.

 How long does the whole process take?